Directly finite algebras of pseudofunctions on locally compact groups

 Let us briefly describe the structure of this paper.
 We set up some preliminary notation and observations on direct finiteness in Section~\ref{s:df-BA}, with emphasis on how to formulate the concept in a way that works equally well for rings with or without identities.
 In Section~\ref{s:df-cstar} we specialize to the setting of $\Cst$-algebras equipped with densely-defined faithful traces, and show how the ideas of \cite{Mon_dirfin} can be extended beyond the setting of discrete groups to yield a proof of Theorem~\ref{t:PF2_unimodular}.
 Section~\ref{s:PFp-is-qdf} initiates a study of direct finiteness for the algebras $\PF_p(G)$ in the cases $p\neq 2$, and gives the proof of Theorems~\ref{t:PFp_amenable} and~\ref{t:PFp_KS}.
 Section~\ref{s:not-qdf} is essentially expository, but shows how Theorem~\ref{t:L1-not-df} is proved; and in the final section we pose some questions for future work.
 In an appendix we show how to extract from two dense papers of Herz the bare minimum needed for the proof of Theorem~\ref{t:PFp_amenable}.

 One aim of this paper is to give yet another demonstration that fairly simple operator-algebraic techniques can be used profitably in abstract harmonic analysis.
 We have attempted to make it accessible to those working in Banach algebras or non-abelian harmonic analysis who, like the author, are not operator algebraists.
 In several places this has meant repeating some material which is well-known to specialists, in order to provide extra background, or to make the article more self-contained, or to provide references to sources where the reader can find actual proofs (as opposed to assertions or references to proofs).
-We hope that the sacrifice of brevity for exposition will not trouble the reader unduly. \remout{Our aim was not to shun citations when citation would suffice.
-Rather, we wished to avoid referring to sources where a reader might have to digest large amounts of unnecessary technical material before getting to the particular parts needed to follow the present paper.} \end{section}
+We hope that the sacrifice of brevity for exposition will not trouble the reader unduly. \end{section}

 \begin{section}{Directly finite Banach algebras} Throughout, we adopt the convention that a ring need not be commutative, nor contain an identity element.
 A ring $R$ with identity is said to be \dt{directly finite} if each left-invertible element of $R$ is invertible.
 Motivated by examples from semigroup theory, Munn \cite{Munn_DF1} generalized this definition to the setting of rings without identity.
 It is convenient to present Munn's definition using the notions of left and right quasi-inverses.